-Standing committee meeting of the Board of Trustees, Committee on Academic, Policy, Program, and Research, February 4, 2013.
+Standing committee meeting of the Board of Trustees, Committee on Faculty, Staff and Administration, September 9, 2013.

 In a discussion of economic growth and inequality at the Graduate Center, Paul Krugman pointed out that the Occupy Wall Street movement got the math wrong when it came to wealth distribution between the super-rich and everybody else.
 “It’s not the 1 percent but rather the 0.01 percent” of the population who have so much […]